Johor Bahru Entry Requirements

 Alcohol

-1 liter of spirits and wine OR 1 liter of spirits OR 1 liter of wine
+1 liter of wine OR spirits OR 1 liter of beer

 Tobacco